PAFR2003/LesserSpaceNations/README.md

 >* Speaks Hebrew, Neo-Aramaic, Arabic and English
 >* He's a vegetarian preacher
 >* He was formerly a Jew but later converted to Christianity when he "found God (or G-d if you're a Jew)" at the military base where he was conscripted by IDF.

+ Farewell statement:

+*"A new ark has been built!"*

+*- A written statement by Joel Homa*